Level control

-The level control does not ensure a constant pressure, but a constant level.
+The fill level control does not ensure a constant pressure, but a constant fill level.

-This is important, for example, for water reservoirs, tanks, pits and for lowering groundwater levels.
+This is important, for example, for water containers, tanks, pits and for lowering groundwater levels.
 Depending on the technology, pump control with level control achieves a high degree of automation, prevents damage or reduces the energy requirements of a system.
-With the level probe, the ultrasonic probe, the radar measurement and the float, there is a suitable level meter for many scenarios.
+With the level probe, the ultrasonic probe, the radar measurement and the float, there is a suitable level gauge for many scenarios.

 1. Level probe